Film: Maniac Cop

-- He Knows Too Much: Cordell was a hero on all accounts, but his arrest was arranged by corrupt politicians for accidentally getting too close to them.
+- He Knows Too Much: Cordell was a hero on all accounts, but his arrest was arranged by corrupt politicians for accidentally getting too close to certain organized criminal members , who had dealings with them.

-- Horror Doesn't Settle for Simple Tuesday: Events in the second movie take their place during christmas.
+- Horror Doesn't Settle for Simple Tuesday: The climax of the film takes place during St Patrick's Day.

 - Impaled with Extreme Prejudice: Cordell accidentally impales himself whilst escaping in the first film's climax.